-- Maintain the current access to Casco Bay. - Assist in maintaining the environmental integrity of Casco Bay. - Ensure that Falmouth's coastal waters remain safe for swimming. - Review the impact of road-crossing structures (culverts / bridges) on aquatic ecosystem connectivity. - Expand public access to marine resources.
+- Maintain the current access to Casco Bay for Falmouth residents. - Assist in maintaining the environmental integrity of Casco Bay. - Ensure that Falmouth's coastal waters remain safe for swimming. - Review the impact of road-crossing structures (culverts / bridges) on aquatic ecosystem connectivity. - Expand public access to marine resources.